Inventory of ACES' Custom Printed Circuit Boards

 Breadboard Power Adapter.
 A revision of the his earlier DC Jack adapter by P. Bagga in February 2017 included a 1206 surface mount LED and resistor for power indication.

-(Appliance) J. Scahffer's Traffic Light.
+(Appliance) J. Schaffer's Traffic Light.
 The result of J. Schaffer's introduction to EAGLE in February 2017 yielded this simple, but effective, traffic light circuit board.

 (Appliance) T. Morland's Shift Register-Bargraph v1.
-The result of T. Morland's introduction to EAGLE in February 2017 yielded a circuit board that can be used to develop students' facilty in the use of shift regsiters and as a visualization device for a wide range of sensor projects.
+The result of T. Morland's introduction to EAGLE in February 2017 yielded a circuit board that can be used to develop students' facility in the use of shift registers and as a visualization device for a wide range of sensor projects.

 Automatic Night Light.
 An ACES' version of the Automatic Night Light circuit board was create in February 2017 to support both the Grade 6 and Grade 10 coursework